 Registration for this workshop is closed.

-This workshop will be offered in person on the UMass Amherst campus.
+his workshop will be offered in person on the campus of UMass Amherst.

 Questions?
 For more information about this or any of the ISSR Summer Methodology Workshops, please contact ISSR's Director of Research Methods Programs, Jessica Pearlman (email@example.com).

 Important: If you are registering for more than one workshop, please verify that all workshops are in your cart with the correct institutional and career status selected, for accurate pricing.

 - Five College Undergraduate and Graduate Students: $150/person